-How to Turn Your Church into a Business in Winning People to Christ?
+How to Turn Your Church into a Business In Winning People to Christ?

 To implement our new paradigm of a church consisting of small companies, we need a business plan.
 This business plan consists of a Primary Aim, Strategic Objectives and a Management Strategy.
 This chapter explains the meaning of these terms and the need for implementing them.